benwinding/svg-2-clipboard/README.md

-# SVG 2 Clipboard
+# SVG 2 Clipboard (Browser Extension)

-A simple chrome extension to help copy SVG's directly from the web!
+A simple browser extension to help copy SVG's directly from the web!

 ## Capabilities